chros73/rtorrent-wiki/rTorrent-0.9-Comprehensive-Command-list-(WIP).md

 # Comprehensive list of rTorrent 0.9 commands
 #### Use of the deprecated commands is highly discouraged as those commands are subject to removal at any time.

+The type column indicates whether it is a variable or a command.
+You can use ^x (Ctrl+x) to open the command input box and either enter a command like `directory.default.set=/some/path` or you can print the value of a variable to see what the current setting for a command is, like `print=$directory.default=`

+Note: To print a variable, you have to include the equal sign at the end.

 ### Operators
 | Command | Deprecated Commands | Description |
 | ------- | ------------------- | ----------- |